kbharath2301/DataX-Labs-Internship-Portfolio/README.md

 Consistent regional performance and balanced product distribution reflect steady growth.
 Focus can be placed on increasing sales during low-performing months.

+####Task 4: SQL for Data Analysis — E-Commerce Database

+objective:
+This task demonstrates fundamental SQL operations used for data analysis.
+It includes creating databases and tables, inserting and retrieving data, filtering, grouping, joining, and creating views for optimized query performance.

+📘 Topics Covered

+1. Creating a database and tables

+2. Inserting records

+3. Selecting and filtering data

+4. Grouping and sorting results

+5. Using joins (INNER, LEFT)

+6. Creating and viewing data through views

+7. Query optimization using indexes

+Task4_SQL_for_Data_Analysis.docx — Contains SQL commands

+Task 4 – SQL Outputs.pdf — Detailed query outputs

+⚙ Tools Used

+SQL (MySQL)

 ### 📂 Future Updates
 More tasks and reports will be added as I progress in my internship.